MS-13 gang associate convicted of murder

 A federal jury Thursday found an associate of the MS-13 street gang guilty of murder in the killing of a rival gang member.

-The jury also found Jose Suarez, 24, of Central Islip, guilty of all nine counts against him, including assaulting two men who supposedly disrespected the street gang, wounding a woman at the site of the killing of the rival, and illegal use of a firearm in the commission of a crime of violence.
-The anonymous 7-woman, 5-man jury deliberated for about 7 hours over two days.
+The jury in Central Islip also found Jose Suarez, 24, of Central Islip, guilty of all nine counts against him, including assaulting two men who supposedly disrespected the street gang, wounding a woman at the site of the killing of the rival, and illegal use of a firearm in the commission of a crime of violence.

+The anonymous seven-woman, five-man jury deliberated for about seven hours over two days in what was a retrial of Suarez.
+His first trial earlier this year ended in a mistrial.

 The evidence against Suarez presented by Eastern District federal prosecutors Raymond Tierney and Michael Keilty included the testimony of three members of MS-13 or associates cooperating with the government.